denis-shvets/natural-language-search/README.md

 ## Playground UI

 A full-featured playground lives in the `playground` directory.
 It demonstrates the library in action with a live UI built with Vite.
-The development server for the playground is configured via `configs/vite/plugins/demo.ts`.
-Running `pnpm dev` starts both the library dev server and the playground UI.
+Running `pnpm dev` starts the playground UI.

-The playground is compiled to `dist/playground` when you run the `build:playground` script.

 ## Live demos